felixsc1/react_demo_project/README.md

 ## Topics

-Below some core concepts used in this project, detailed explanation is found in the corresponding code in the form of comments.
+Below some core concepts used in this project, detailed explanations are found in the corresponding code as comments.

 ### Routing